-You can speak to a lawyer regarding your accident or injuries on 1800 106 107.
+You can speak to a lawyer regarding your accident or injuries on 1800 106 107 or learn more about the claims process here.
 All calls are free and you won’t be pressured into staring your claim with us

 On construction sites, some trades and occupations are more dangerous and prone to accidents than others.
 According to research carried out by Safe Work Australia, these are the percentage of claims made on construction sites.